kemzeb/habiter/README.md

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit --version
   ```
 This is what is printed out after the `-h` option is requested.
 We will analyze each subcommand found above and any of its optional arguments.

 `occ` subcommand allows for the incrementation of the occurrence of one or more habits that exists within the data.
 It keeps track of daily and total habit occurrence day by day.
-It holds the following optional arguments:
+It holds the following options:
 * `-z, --zero` for informing habiter that you have had no occurrences for that day for some habit(s)
 * `-n [1-100], --num [1-100]` for providng a particular number of occurrence for that day for some habit(s) (__please note that__ it applies to all habits that you currently inputted)

 __Note that__ these two arguments are __mutually exlcusive__.

-The reason why the first argument exists in the first place is because habiter has no way of telling whether a habit that has __zero occurrences__ has been recently active, has never been active before, or has been inactive for a while. `-z, --zero` simply informs habiter that this or a collection of particular habits should be considered `active` on that day. __If you add onto the occurrences__ in any way afterwards you won't find any trouble, however the first argument may __no longer be used__ for that day.
+The reason why the first argument exists in the first place is because habiter has no way of telling whether a habit that has __zero occurrences__ has been recently active, has never been active before, or has been inactive for a while. `-z, --zero` simply informs habiter that this or a collection of particular habits should be considered `active` on that day. __If you add onto the occurrences__ in any way afterwards you won't find any trouble, however this argument may __no longer be used__ for that day.
 #
 `add` subcommand allows for the addition of one or more habits into the data.
 Any duplicated habit names provided is ignored and/or prints an error.
 It initalizes all of its corresponding genereated data to a default state.
 #